By now, we should know that when Arduino reboots, all the memory where we store variables is erased, so it’s not possible to keep the values.

 }

-As we have mentioned, the Update() function checks before writing the existing value in memory, and only writes if the value is different from the stored one.
+As mentioned, the Update() function checks the existing value in memory before writing and only writes if the value is different from the stored one.

-This results in a slight loss of performance (slight, because the read operation is much faster than the write operation) but helps extend the lifespan of the memory.
+This implies a small performance loss (small, because the read operation is much faster than the write) but helps extend the memory’s lifespan.

-In the following example, we write the analog reading from A0 to EEPROM.
+In the following example, the analog reading A0 is written to EEPROM.

 #include <EEPROM.h>